 I do believe that the people, who act as paranormal investigators on these TV programs, are probably sincere and believe in what they're doing.
 But I am also a bit suspect of the some of the evidence they present.
 The reason I am suspect of some of this evidence is because it is relatively easy to manipulate any photo or audio evidence with computer image and audio editing software.
 So before you believe in any of the evidence these ghost hunter programs present, think of the ways it could have been tampered with or manipulated.
 They also rely on what they call EVP, or electronic voice phenomenon.
 The problem I see with these is that most of them are unintelligible, and the investigators seem to come up with whatever they think may have been said.
-I think some of this so called EVP is nothing more than static or natural disturbances of the electromagnetic field in the area where the EVP is being conducted, and that static may sound like words because the human brain does try to make sense out of the chaos of that static.
+I think some of this so called EVP is nothing more than static or natural disturbances of the electromagnetic field in the area where the EVP is being collected, and that static may sound like words because the human brain tries to make sense out of the chaos of that static.
 It's the same phenomenon that allows us to see figures in the clouds; your brain tries to make sense out of that randomness.
 But again, I am open minded enough to believe that some of these EVP may be actual attempt by an entity or ghost to communicate with the living.
 I hope no one misunderstands, I am not trying to insinuate that these ghost programs are faked, but you must to understand that they are made for television and must continue to offer entertainment value, if they wish to remain on television.